Is Public a Safe Brokerage Firm?

 Is Public.com Secure?

-One of the things that regulatory bodies mandate is that brokers establish robust protections for their customers.
+One of the requirements regulators impose is that brokers establish strong protections for their customers.

-At Public, accounts are secured under AES 128-bit encryption.
-Information transfers such as bank account data and personal information are protected using TLS.
-In addition to military-grade security, Public.com employs two-factor identification ensuring unauthorized users don’t access accounts they shouldn’t.
+At Public, accounts are secured with AES 256-bit encryption at rest.
+Information transfers such as bank account data and personal information are protected using TLS 1.2 or newer.
+In addition to these security measures, Public.com uses two-factor authentication to help prevent unauthorized users from getting into accounts they shouldn’t access.

 Public.com BBB Reviews

-Apart from a broker’s licensing and insurance, another place we can look to see if business practices meet expectations is the Better Business Bureau (BBB).
+Aside from licensing and insurance, another place we can check to see whether a company’s business practices meet expectations is the Better Business Bureau (BBB).

 BBB Rating

-According to the BBB, rating a business involves looking at several aspects of a company’s business practices.
-The primary considerations are the number of complaints, the type of business, how long a company has existed, transparency, and licensing.
+According to the BBB, rating a business involves looking at several parts of a company’s practices.
+The main factors include the number of complaints, the type of business, how long the firm has existed, transparency, and licensing.

 Is Public app safe?